Comparison

 Our Take

 CleanMyMac is an all-in-one Swiss Army knife.
 The "Space Lens" visualization is pretty, and the app includes malware scanning, app uninstalling, and system optimization.
+It's pretty heavy, though, and also pretty pricy.
+At $40/year, you're paying for features you will not need.
+If you only want disk analysis, this is overkill.
+Be cautious of background "optimization" agents.

 Standout Features